feleck/terraform-beginner-bootcamp-2023/week0-project-prep-journal.md

 First need to add AWS provider (blocks terraform and required_providers can be used only once in a file).
 Then - resource: aws_s3_bucket.

-#### AWS Provider Authentication and Configuration.
+#### AWS Provider Authentication and Configuration

-- Not recomended: directly inside a block. (would be comitted to VCS)
+- Not recommended: directly inside a block. (would be comitted to VCS)
 - Using env variables

 ### Issues with Terraform Cloud and Gitpod Workspace

 When attempting to `terraform login` it will launch bash a wiswig view to generate a token.
 However it doesn't work as expected in Gitpod Workspace terminal.
-After `Shift+Q` - quiting wiswig browser it showed URL to CTRL-CLICK to follow, that allowed to generate token, which later could be copied and (Ctrl+Shift+V) pasted into terminal and saved in `/home/gitpod/.terraform.d/credentials.tfrc.json` json file which is formated like this:
+After `Shift+Q` - quitting wiswig browser it showed URL to CTRL-CLICK to follow, that allowed to generate token, which later could be copied and (Ctrl+Shift+V) pasted into terminal and saved in `/home/gitpod/.terraform.d/credentials.tfrc.json` json file which is formatted like this:

 ```json
 {